michaelsyao/equity_volatility_forecasting/README.md

 ### Justification

 After trying various architectures and looking at the benchmark linear model results, we can conclude the best LSTM we could create out of the conducted experiments is ~1.5x better than the linear model.
 Compared to the linear model which suprisingly scored as low as it did, LSTM definitely captures the general trend of the volatility changes much better.
-While

 ## V. Conclusion